 Today, we still work to preserve open space through advocacy and partnerships with landowners and government officials from the surrounding cities and San Mateo County.
 Furthermore, our organization leads community-based stewardship programs that protect and care for the mountain's diverse habitats and we provide environmental education opportunities for students of all ages.
 Our 4,000 square foot volunteer-built Mission Blue Nursery provides thousands of plants for restoration efforts on the mountain as well as sustainable landscaping projects in local cities.

 Our grassroots organization is closely tied to the surrounding community, with hundreds of volunteers partaking in our stewardship and nursery programs each year.
-Our dedicated staff includes our Stewardship Coordinator Ariel Cherbowsky.
-Board Members David Schooley (Founder), Michele Salmon (Chair), Paul Bouscal (Vice Chair), Miranda Sulley (Secretary), Tom Lambert (Treasurer), Del Schembari, Gail Mallimson, and Brian Gaffney play active roles in program planning, community outreach, fundraising, conservation campaigns, and leading hikes.
+Our dedicated staff includes our Programs Director Ariel Cherbowsky Corkidi.
+Board Members David Schooley (Founder), Michele Salmon (Chair), Paul Bouscal (Vice Chair), Miranda Sulley (Secretary), Tom Lambert (Treasurer), Del Schembari, and Gail Mallimson play active roles in program planning, community outreach, fundraising, conservation campaigns, and leading hikes.

 Since 1970, Mountain Watch has fought many battles to keep San Bruno Mountain from being developed.
 Much of the mountain is now preserved as public open space, but there are several parcels of land that are still privately owned and eligible to be destroyed.
 Our organization proactively seeks to preserve these lands, working with landowners and government officials to arrange for donation and/or purchase.